 d.
 To stop welding, release the gun trigger and then pull the gun away from the work.
-Store the gun in the LN-25 insulated gun holder when not welding.

 PROCEDURE AT END OF COIL

 When the wire on the reel is used up, the following procedure is to be followed for removing the old wire from the gun cable and loading a new reel.